War Memorials (Local Authorities' Powers) Act 1923

 The War Memorials (Local Authorities' Powers) Act 1923 (13 & 14 Geo.
-V c.
+5. c.
 18) was an Act of Parliament in the United Kingdom.
-It received Royal Assent on 18 July 1923.
+It received royal assent on 18 July 1923.

 It extended throughout the United Kingdom, and empowered county, borough, district and parish councils ("local authorities") to incur expenditure on constructing and maintaining a war memorial within the area for which they were responsible.
 Expenditure was to be covered by levying a rate which was not to exceed 1⅓ of a penny in the pound for any given financial year (0.5%); parish councils were required to have this rate approved by the county council.

 The Act has been modernised in line with administrative reorganisations, but is still in force.